balanced-dev/yuzu-docs/docs/definition/javascript.md

 ```
 <!-- tabs:end -->

-This very simple example simply loads the next batch or page of photos, with the next endpoint being updated after every call (new URL with a query string to get pagination working on backend) until the endpoint URL is falsy (i.e. there are no more photos), whilst updating the "load more" button's text.
+This very simple example just loads the next batch or page of photos, with the next endpoint being updated after every call (new URL with a query string to get pagination working on backend) until the endpoint URL is falsy (i.e. there are no more photos), whilst updating the "load more" button's text.

 Alternatively we could, instead of putting the markup within the JS, embedded it in the Handlebars file to keep the Vue app cleaner.